 The Lake LBJ Yacht Club on Horseshoe Bay has cabin and cottage rentals.

-We had luck finding a lake home to rent through Front Desk Vacation Rentals.
-They also have a variety of homes from those with private pool and jacuzzis that sleep 20+ people to a smaller more traditional lake home that we rented near the dam.
+One year had luck finding a lake home to rent through Front Desk Vacation Rentals.
+They also have a variety of homes from those with private pool and hot tubs that sleep 20+ people to a smaller more traditional lake home that we rented near the dam.
 We found it a great location as it was quiet and a calm area to take out the SUP and kayak, as well as fish.

 Lake LBJ is a fairly long lake and runs through the towns of Kingsland, Marble Falls and Granite Shoals, all in Burnet County.
 The town of Llano is also nearby and a great place for dining.